Argentina's YPF takeover heads for final approval

 A gifted public speaker who never appears in public without her trademark mascara and high heels, Fernandez has billed the YPF renationalization as central to her election pledges to deepen the interventionist policies began by her late husband and predecessor as president, Nestor Kirchner.

-"The real custodians of his legacy are you," she told supporters at a rally last week in Kirchner's honor.
+"The real custodians of his legacy are you," she told supporters at a rally last week in Kirchner's honour.
 "You will never permit a step backward."

 (Editing by David Gregorio)